DON’T SETTLE FOR WHAT THE INSURANCE COMPANIES OFFER YOU.

-West Virginia workers are tough, and they do some of the hardest jobs in America.
+West Virginia workers are tough and do some of the hardest jobs in America.
 They mine coal and work in construction.
-Some drill for oil and others transport raw materials all over the country.
+Some drill for oil, while others transport raw materials throughout the country.
 Because they work so hard, they sustain some of the harshest injuries.
-If an accident stops you from doing the hard work that pays your bills, West Virginia work injury attorneys fight to recover all of the damages you deserve.

 Common Types of Workplace Accidents in West Virginia